Victims of floatplane crash included activist, winemaker

 The Washington State Wine Commission said in an email that Ross had “an incredible impact on the Washington wine community” and will be greatly missed.

-Williams was a lecturer, filmmaker, founder of the Carl Maxey Center and editor of The Black Lens, an African American-focused newspaper.

-“I am devastated to learn of Sandy Williams’ passing and we @GonzagaU extend our condolences to her family, many friends and colleagues,” he tweeted.
-“Sandy: Rest In Peace.”

-Joanne Mera was a business owner from San Diego, The Seattle Times reported.
-Her niece, Sami Sullivan, said she was visiting family in Seattle when the crash occurred.
+Mera was a business owner from San Diego, The Seattle Times reported.
+Her niece, Sami Sullivan, said she was visiting family in Seattle.
 She leaves behind three children and a husband of more than 30 years, Sullivan said.

 “Joanne Mera was someone everyone gravitated towards,” Sullivan said in a statement.
-“She was the life of any party and the soul of our family.
-She was the best mom, wife, sister and friend.”
+“She was the life of any party and the soul of our family.”

-The Coast Guard ended the search for survivors Monday afternoon after “saturating an area” of more than 2,100 square nautical miles (nearly 2,800 square miles or 7,250 square kilometers).

-“All next of kin have been notified of this decision,” the Coast Guard said on Twitter.
-“Our hearts go out to the families, loved ones and friends of those who remain missing and the deceased.”
+The Ludwigs, a couple from Minnesota, also perished in the crash.
+Luke Ludwig was an engineering leader with Arizona-based HomeLight Home Loans.

+“The entire HomeLight team extends our deepest sympathies to both Luke and Becca’s families, friends, and loved ones,” the company said in an email.
+“Luke was a deeply devoted father, husband, outdoorsman, and coach for his kids’ sports teams, known for his remarkable kindness and generous spirit.”

 The owner told authorities he saw the other plane divert slightly off course and he tried to make radio contact but was unable to.